One of the biggest sources of difficulties for every single human being is the desire for people to be a certain way.

-When someone doesn’t meet your expectations, reflect on how it makes you think and feel.
-You can then decide that you will try to catch any resentment early, before it affects your actions.
-It’s a pattern you can be aware of, catch early, and change.
+Also notice your mental pattern of resentment when someone doesn’t meet your expectations, and decide to try to catch it early.
+It’s a pattern you can be aware of and catch early, and decide to change your pattern.

 At this point, you can decide to try a different pattern.

-- Instead of fixating on one way this person (or situation) should be, be open to other possibilities.
+- Instead of fixing on one way this person (or situation) should be, be open to other possibilities.
 Open yourself to lots of different ways this person or situation can be.

 - Try to understand the person, rather than judging them based on limited information.
-Try to understand why they’d act this way: Perhaps they are afraid; perhaps they’re suffering in some way; and perhaps this is their strategy for self-protection.
+Try to understand why they’d act this way — perhaps they are afraid.
+Perhaps they’re suffering in some way.
+Perhaps this is their strategy for protecting themselves.

-- Try to see the good-hearted nature in their actions, rather than fixating on when they are a bad person.
-For example, you might see that they are tender-hearted and afraid, and they are acting out of fear.
+- Try to see the good-hearted nature of their actions, rather than one where they are a bad person.
+For example, you might see that they are tender-hearted and afraid, and so are acting out of fear.
 Or they just want to be happy, and this is their strategy for being happy.
 Or maybe they have good intentions and want to help, but are misguided.
 We all have a good heart deep down inside, but it might take several layers to see that.
-Anger can stem from jealousy, which stems from insecurities and fear, which stem from a tender-hearted worry that we’re not good enough.
+Anger can stem from jealousy which stems from insecurities and fear, which stems from a tender-hearted worry that we’re not good enough.
 The angry action isn’t justified, but there is still a good heart at the core.

 - See their suffering that causes their actions and know that you have suffered in the same way.
 Remember how that suffering feels, so you can see what they’re going through.
 Compassionately wish for an end to their suffering.

 - See the other person as a teacher.
-They are helping you practice mindfulness and let go of your old patterns.
-They are teaching you about reality versus ideals, about how humans act.
+They are helping you practice mindfulness, and let go of your old patterns.
+They are teaching you about reality vs. ideals, about how humans act.